4 Steps to Effective Win Loss Analysis

 Of course, this might not be the exact right set of questions for all companies or products, but it’s a good start.

-Step 3: Make Transcripts Central to Your Effective Win Loss Program
+#3: Transcripts Central to Effective Win Loss Program

 Third, record all interviews and get your hands on the transcripts.
 It’s important to have an accurate record of each interview.
 In the day and age of digital recordings, this part is now much less expensive than it was.
 Soo don’t skimp here.
 Once the interview transcript is written and formatted, it’s ready to be whittled down to the good stuff.